 - Labeling, or lack of accurate labeling, can be a huge issue.

-- Veterinarians are not allowed to dispense or administer CBD or any cannabis related product.
+- Veterinarians are not allowed to dispense or administer CBD to dogs or any cannabis related product.

 - Lack of oversight; it’s still the “wild west” out there!